Advertising: If you buy something through our ads or external links, we may earn a commission.

 alprazolam and alcohol

-Alprazolam, sold under the brand name Xanax, among others, is a fast-acting, potent tranquilizer of medium duration in the triazolobenzodiazepine (TBZD) class, which are benzodiazepines (BZDs) fused with a triazole ring.
-It is most commonly used in management of anxiety disorders, specifically panic disorder or generalized anxiety disorder (GAD).
+Alprazolam, sold under the brand name Xanax, is a fast-acting, potent tranquilizer of moderate duration within the triazolobenzodiazepine group of chemicals called benzodiazepines.
+Alprazolam is most commonly used in management of anxiety disorders, specifically panic disorder or generalized anxiety disorder (GAD).
 Other uses include the treatment of chemotherapy-induced nausea, together with other treatments.
 GAD improvement occurs generally within a week.
-Alprazolam is generally taken by mouth.
+Alprazolam is generally taken orally (by mouth).